ruby/www.ruby-lang.org/en/documentation/faq/7/index.md

 ~~~

 Protected methods are also callable only from within their own class or
-its subclasses, but they can be called both as functions form and using
+its subclasses, but they can be called both in function form and using
 a receiver.
-For example,
+For example:

 ~~~
 def <=>(other)